oroinc/documentation/user_guide/magento_channel_integration.rst

 .. image:: ./img/magento_integration/integration_view.png

-- Click :guilabel:`Schedule Sync` button. *"A sync job has been added to the queue.
-Check progress."* note will appear.
+- Click :guilabel:`Schedule Sync` button. *A sync :ref:`job<book-job-execution>` has been added to the queue.
+  Check progress.* note will appear.

 - The data is being synchronized.
 You can click *Check progress* link to see the synchronization status.